noahehall/multicloud/providers/aws/services/database/neptune.md

 - i/o: billed in per million request increments
   - requests in
   - data out
+- workbench
+  - T3 and T4g instance types for less than $0.10 per hour.
+  - billed for workbench resources through Amazon SageMaker, separately from your Neptune billing.
 - FYI
   - even if user data is removed from a cluster volume, such as by a drop query like g.V().drop(), the total allocated space remains the same.
 Neptune does automatically optimize the unused allocated space for reuse in the future.
   - Although your data is replicated into six copies, you are only billed for one copy of the data.